craigsturgis/craigsturgisdotcom-netlify/src/pages/posts/no-code-and-my-mailing-list.md

 ##My Customized (Almost) No-code (Free) Mailing List

-This is probably a bad example for what you should use no-code tools to build.
+This is probably a bad example of what you should use no-code tools to build.
 The internet is bursting with free options for small mailing lists that do the job well.
 But, I think this gives a good window into the types of things that are possible.

 ###What I wanted out of my mailing list